-Often eye-catching, lace has been used over many years for a variety of uses, including clothing, cutwork and knitting.
-Made from yarn or thread, lace is very delicate, and is often blended with cotton, linen and other synthetic fibers for different designs and pattern varieties.
+Often eye-catching, lace has been used over many years for a variety of uses, including clothing, cutwork, and knitting.
+Made from yarn or thread, lace is very delicate and is often blended with cotton, linen, and other synthetic fibres for different designs and pattern varieties.

 Made from animal rawhides, leather and suede are common fabrics, although there are also blends and synthetics available.
-Due to the complexity of the production process, leather and suede can be tough to clean, with machine drying not recommended as it will likely damage and/or discolour the fibers.
-If you need to dry either leather or suede, air drying is your best option to keep your clothes looking fresh.
+Due to the complexity of the production process, leather and suede can be tough to clean, with machine drying not recommended as it will likely damage and/or discolour the fibres.
+If you need to dry either leather or suede, air-drying is your best option to keep your clothes looking fresh.

-Manufactured from natural wood fibers, rayon is often used to imitate silk, wool, cotton and linen through an extended manufacturing process.
+Manufactured from natural wood fibres, rayon is often used to imitate silk, wool, cotton, and linen through an extended manufacturing process.
 There are multiple types of rayon, so it’s best to check the tag before you look to clean and dry any rayon clothing.

-Generally, rayon isn’t suitable for the clothes dryer, as the fibers may shrink and fray when heated, with laying out any rayon clothes to air dry the best option.
+Generally, rayon isn’t suitable for the clothes dryer, as the fibres may shrink and fray when heated, so laying out any rayon clothes to air dry is the best option.

-A textile fiber sourced from animals such as goats and sheep, wool is a popular winter time option for many due to its thick follicles.
-Most woollen items should be air dried to protect it from being shrunk or damaged, although it’s best to set aside some time to ensure it’s dried properly.
+A textile fibre sourced from animals such as goats and sheep, wool is a popular wintertime option for many due to its thick follicles.
+Most woollen items should be air-dried to protect them from being shrunk or damaged, although it’s best to set aside some time to ensure they’re dried properly.

 Some woollen blends will be fine to run through the dryer on a low heat setting, although it’s best to check the tag before you decide to wash.

 Which dryer should you choose?